 Murder-Suicide.
 That was the official rumor as to how the Darlings of the city had died.
 A lavish love affair turned sordid, only no one knew who killed the other.
-It was one thing for the daughter of a CEO to die suddenly, to be found a few days later dead by bleeding out.
-It was another to find her dead twice, with the young upstart in the world of business, son of their rival company.
+It was one thing for the daughter of a CEO to die suddenly.
+It was another to be found a few days later dead by bleeding out.
+They had found her twice-dead, with the young upstart in the world of business and son of their rival company.
 Traces of poison were on her lips as well in the system of her lover.
-It was his knife, but he died from poison.
-She died from a knife wound (this time, she was dead for sure).
+It was his knife in her heart, but he died from poison.
+This time, she was dead for sure.

 Luna?
 Too romantic.
 Anne?
 Too simple.

 A black car rolled by, slick, smooth, expensive.
-The sort of car that she used to step out of without blinking.
+It was the sort of car that she used to step out of without blinking.
 The sort of car that screamed…

 “Mercedes.”
 She told him.

 “You saw one?”
-His eyes darted to the mirror behind her.
+His eyes darted to the window behind her.

 “Not your family.
 My name.
 Mercedes.
 Do you think it could work?”